How to prepare for a French interview

 Follow up with your recruiter/interviewer

-Recruiters/interviewers generally appreciate receiving a thank you email after the interview (or within the next two days) and see it as a positive signal to the future employer.
+Recruiters/interviewers generally appreciate receiving it within the next day or two.
+It’s a positive signal to the future employer.
 The content and form of this email must be carefully prepared.

 Keep it short, but don’t forget to include some key elements:

 - Thank the recruiter (1)

 - Remind quickly the qualities or essential points that you discussed during the interview (3)